On the Finsler variational nature of autoparallels in metric-affine geometry: Preliminaries

 As announced in the Introduction, actually, the most general case when a nondegenerate, parametrization-invariant action for autoparallels exists is the one of \textit{Finsler metrizable} connections, \cite{Voicu_2024}, to be discussed in this paper.

-\textbf{Connnections with vectorial nonmetricity}.
+\textbf{Connections with vectorial nonmetricity}.
 In the following, we will focus on an interesting class of torsion-free connections, whose nonmetricity tensor is completely determined by the metric and a single one-form (or equivalently, by a vector field).
-Such connections appear naturally in various extensions of general relativity \cite{Csillag:2025gnz, Zhao2022, Iosifidis:2022evi, Iosifidis:2018jwu,Iosifidis:2020gth,Andrei:2024vvy, Khodadi2025, PhysRevD.107.064008}, and have applications ranging from information geometry \cite{iosifidis} to constraining metric-affine theories using symmetric principles~\cite{Paci_2023,Mikura2025}.
+Such connections appear naturally in various extensions of general relativity \cite{Csillag:2025gnz, Zhao2022, Iosifidis:2022evi, Iosifidis:2018jwu,Iosifidis:2020gth,Andrei:2024vvy, Khodadi2025, PhysRevD.107.064008}, and have applications ranging from information geometry \cite{iosifidis} to constraining metric-affine theories using symmetry principles~\cite{Paci_2023,Mikura2025}.

 \begin{definition}A symmetric affine connection $\nabla$ on $M$ is said to have \textbf{vectorial nonmetricity} \cite{Csillag:2025gnz} if there exists a non-zero one-form $b=b_{\mu}(x) dx^{\mu}$ on $M$ and three constants $c_1,c_2,c_3 \in \mathbb{R}$, not all zero, such that the nonmetricity tensor takes the form